 You might put on weight and feel very tired and lacking in energy if your thyroid gland doesn't make enough T3 and T4.

 You can lose weight, despite an increased appetite, if your thyroid gland makes too much of these hormones.
 You might also feel anxious and find it difficult to relax.

-Calcitonin and parathyroid hormone control the amount of calcium circulating in your blood.
 Too much calcium can make you feel sick and drowsy.
-Too little can cause nerve problems, such as pins and needles, and making muscles twitch and jerk.
+Too little can cause nerve problems, such as pins and needles, making muscles twitch and jerk.

 The parathyroid glands are left behind if you have your thyroid gland removed.
 But they can be affected by the operation and may take a while to get back to normal.

 Your doctor will check your calcium levels regularly and might give you calcium supplements if needed.

 How common is thyroid cancer?

 Thyroid cancer is quite rare.
 Around 3,700 people are diagnosed in the UK each year.
 In the UK, only 1 out of every 100 people diagnosed with cancer (1%) has thyroid cancer.
 It’s more common in women than in men.